Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 Who Am I now?

-It surprises me that so many people have said that I must be thankful for all of the life lessons I have learned.
+I am surprised that so many people have told me that I must be thankful for all of the life lessons I have learned.

-I miss not being able to go at a moment's notice, being able to go for long walks, spend the day in the sun, or have a shop to you drop days with my girls.
+I miss not being able to go at a moment's notice, go for long walks, spend the day in the sun, or experience a shop to you drop days with my girls.

 But, as the saying goes, "When life gives you lemons, you learn to make lemonade."